 - Set up a saving account which automatically takes money from your deposit account.

-- One day a week don't eat out or spend any cash at the store.
+- One day a week, don't eat out or spend any cash at the store.
 Then, put this money into a jar and don't touch it for 12 months.
-After 12 months, lodge the cash to your savings account.
-Start off aiming for one day a week and if you are successful with this, try to up it to two days a week and then three if possible
+After 12 months, lodge the cash in your savings account.
+Start off aiming for one day a week and if you are successful with this, try to up it to two days a week and then three if possible.

 - Do the 365 1cent Saving Day Challenge.

 - Join a Facebook group in your area.

 - Hang out with like-minded people who want to achieve the same thing as you.

 - Use a food diary app to record what you eat.